-Student discussion can produce better outcomes when implemented with intention and structure, particularly at the beginning of the year as students get comfortable with their environment.
-Using discussion protocols can help build conversations that are more equitable and ensure more voices are heard.
+While interesting conversations may occur spontaneously in the classroom, student discussion can produce better outcomes when implemented with intention and structure, particularly at the beginning of the year.
+Using discussion protocols takes a bit more planning and effort but they can help build more equitable conversations and ensure more voices are heard.